ObipixelGIT/socialFIND/README.md

 # socialFIND
-socialFIND is a social media username checker tool that checks if a given username exists on various social media platforms.
+socialFIND is a social media username checker tool that checks if a given username exists on various social media platforms, a great OSINT tool and an improvement over Sherlock.

 ## How the script works?